waleed4we/excel-return-leakage-dashboard/README.md

 Design an executive dashboard capable of answering questions such as:

-- Which city generates the highest financial loss ?
+- Which City Generates the Highest Financial Loss?
-- Which seller contributes the most leakage ?
+- Which Seller Contributes the Most Leakage?
-- Which product category is the most expensive ?
+- Which Product Category Is the Most Expensive?
-- What is the primary return reason ?
+- What Is the Primary Return Reason?
-- How do return losses change over time ?
+- How Do Return Losses Change Over Time?
-- Which customer segment returns the most products ?
+- Which Customer Segment Returns the Most Products?

 ---